mattiashem/cyber-test/README.md

 This test is designed to assess basic knowledge in networking and DNS (Domain Name System).
 It is divided into three distinct sections, each focusing on a critical area of cybersecurity and networking fundamentals.

+# Student info
+💻 Online Network & Server Test – Instructions & Motivation
+You are about to take an online test designed to assess your knowledge in networking and server systems.
+This test is structured to challenge your skills and identify top performers.
+Don’t worry if you can't finish all the questions—that’s intentional.
+The goal is to see how far you can go and how well you solve problems under pressure.

+⏰ Be Prepared
+The test will be timed, so it's important that you come fully prepared:

+Ensure you have a stable internet connection.

+Choose a quiet, distraction-free environment.

+Minimize any external factors that might affect your device or network during the test.

+🧰 Tools & Approach
+To complete the test, you’ll need to run various tools and commands:

+You can use your local laptop, or

+You may be provided with online services to help extract and analyze data.

+Many of the questions will involve digging into information—you’ll need to analyze outputs and identify the correct answers based on real data.
+This is a practical test of your skills, not just theory.

+🚀 Final Thoughts
+Approach this test as a learning opportunity and a chance to shine.
+Stay calm, focus on what you know, and use your time wisely.
+You're capable of more than you think.

+Good luck—you’ve got this! 💪

 ## Test Structure

 ### 1. DNS